-D2.2 Additional study restrictions for undergraduate students in England only

-- a) If you are a student in England and under The Open University Fee Rules, you are liable to pay the Standard Fee, you will not be permitted to register or enrol to study undergraduate modules where the total fees payable will exceed the maximum amount we are permitted to charge in one Seasonal Academic Year.
+D2.2 Additional study restrictions for undergraduate Students in England only a) If you are a Student in England and under The Open University Fee Rules, you are liable to pay the Standard Fee, you will not be permitted to register or enrol to study undergraduate modules where the total fees payable will exceed the maximum amount we are permitted to charge in one Seasonal Academic Year.
 In effect, this limits your study to 120 credits in any one Seasonal Academic Year.
-See Section D1 of the Fee Rules (Undergraduate) for more information. - b) If you defer your study of a module the fee payable for that module will be treated as falling within the academic year in which study of that module commenced.
+See Section D1 of the Fee Rules (Undergraduate) for more information.

+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022 b) If you defer your study of a module the fee payable for that module will be treated as falling within the academic year in which study of that module commenced.
 If any additional fee is payable when you resume study of the module, the additional fee will be treated as falling within the academic year in which study resumes.